-Article IX – Parliamentary Authority

-Meetings shall be run by the Co-chair (s) or other suitable representatives from the Board.
-Voting will be conducted by voice "yes" and "no" votes with a simple majority required for passage.

-Article X – Standing Rules
+Article IX – Standing Rules.
 The Executive Board may approve standing rules, and the secretary shall keep a record of the standing rules for future reference.

-Article XI – Dissolution

-The organization may be dissolved with previous notice (14 calendar days) and a two- thirds vote of those present at the meeting.
+Article X – Dissolution.The organization may be dissolved with previous notice (14 calendar days) and a two- thirds vote of those present at the meeting.

-Article XII – Amendments

-These bylaws may be amended at any regular or special meeting, providing that previous notice was given in writing at the prior meeting and then sent to all members of the organization by the secretary.
-Notice may be given by postal mail, by flyer, email or fax.
-Amendments will be approved by a two-thirds vote of those present, assuming a quorum.
+Article XI – Amendments.
+These bylaws may be amended at any regular or special meeting, providing that previous notice was given in writing at the prior meeting and then sent to all members of the organization.
+Notice may be given by postal mail, or by flyer, or by email, or by fax, or by any method reasonably certain to reach MembersAmendments will be approved by a two-thirds vote of those present, assuming a quorum.

-Article XIII – Conflicts of Interest

-The organization has adopted a Conflicts of Interest Policy hereby attached to these bylaws as Exhibit A.
+Article XII – Conflicts of Interest.
+No Officer, Executive Board Member, or Member may transact any business with the Organization, or benefit from any transaction of the Organization, where that person plays any role in the Organization’s decision on that transaction.
+If such a transaction is under consideration, any such person must disclose their interest and potential benefit.
+Only disinterested Members or Executive Board Members may approve the transaction, and the minutes must indicate their approval of the transaction and acknowledge awareness and approval of the benefit it confers on the interested person.
+Any transaction involving an approved conflict of interest must be presented at the next regular meeting.

-Bylaws adopted by Windom PTO, Inc. on October 15, 2007 and updated as of May 17, 2011, February 13, 2018, February 2, 2021, and June 8, 2021.
+Bylaws adopted by Windom PTO, Inc. on October 15, 2007 and updated as of May 17, 2011, February 13, 2018, February 2, 2021, June 8, 2021,and _____ 2024.